Guitars owned by Paul Cooijmans

 Suzuki Super Soun (Stratocaster model) - 1980-1983

 This was my first guitar, not counting a classical guitar I started on that was not my own.
 In (I think) 1982 I replaced the single-coil pickup in the bridge position by a DiMarzio Super Distortion humbucker.
-The change in sound can be heard in the first (single-coil) and second (humbucker) Qatweazle recordings (these recordings are not publicly available at the moment, but can be found on a secret page for subscribers to GliaWebNews).
+The change in sound can be heard in the first (single-coil) and second (humbucker) Qatweazle recordings (the latter is not publicly available at the moment).
 I then played on a small 10 Watt solid state amplifier which was not mine.
-The original single-coil pickup was later reused in the neck position of my self-assembled stratocaster (discussed further on), where it has remained until today.
+The original single-coil pickup was later reused in the neck position of my self-assembled stratocaster (discussed further on).
 I sold the Suzuki guitar to someone in Helmond, together with the small 7-Watt I.C.-powered amplifier mentioned later on.

 Photos: [1981 (several)] [1981] [1983] [1983] [1983]